sebastian/vpn-site/index.md

 The `<username>` should be replaced with what your username is on the proxy.

-This will send __all__ your communication through the proxy.
+This will send __all__ your traffic through the proxy.
 Sometimes you might only want to proxy certain IP ranges.
-To do that, please restrict the `0.0.0.0/0` catch-all clause to only target the IPs of the destination.
+To do so, please restrict the `0.0.0.0/0` catch-all clause to only target the IP addresses of your destination endpoint.

 ## In public

 When you are in a public space, for example using an open WiFi network, you have no idea who is eavesdropping on your communication.
-As long as the services you are communicating with are encrypted, you should be fine, but more often than not, this isn't the case.
+As long as the services you are communicating with are encrypted, you should be fine, but more often than not, they are not.

 ![When at a public space, your communication should be protected](/images/in-public.png)